tjwalkr3/ham-exam/README.md

 - [x] Live production environment
 - [x] authentication and user account support
 - [x] authorized pages and public pages
-- [ ] 4+ generic layout components
+- [x] create 2/4 generic layout components

 Features:
 - [x] kubernetes deployment files for the app
-- [x] generic header component at the top with sign-in/sign-out button and a spot to display the users' email address
+- [x] generic header component at the top with sign-in/sign-out button and a spot to display the users' username
 - [x] set up oidc authentication, so that the user can sign in and sign out

 ### Nov 5